PaulsGitHubs/SoundCard-VLF-Detection/README.md

 - A computer with a microphone or line-in jack.
 Soundcard should at least be able to operate within 48khz.
 - [Spectrum Lab Software](https://www.qsl.net/dl4yhf/spectra1.html)
 - Python 3.x
-- Required Python Libraries: pyrtlsdr, numpy, matplotlib, scipy
+- Required Python Libraries: pyrtlsdr==0.2.91, numpy, matplotlib, scipy

 ## Setup Guide